TEJU4SEGUN/LITA-CAPSTONE-PROJECT-2/README.md

  Then i wrote queries to extract key insights based on the following analysis

-  - retrieve the total number of customers from each region
+  - Retrieve the total number of customers from each region

 ```SQL
  select * from CustomerData